waleedrizwan/secscraper/README.md

 `visualize.py` plots the historical stock prices and insider transactions for a list of stocks using the yfinance, pandas, and matplotlib libraries.

 ## Companies
-- To add or remove companies modify the `companies` dictionary along with its CIK
+- To add or remove companies modify the `companies` dictionary to inlcude ticker symbol along with its CIK

 ## Rate Limit Issues With Multi-Threading